Your vote makes a difference

 - The DECLARATION envelope is scrutinised - enrolment, signature and witness signature checked.
 If all in order, the declaration envelope is opened and the folded vote/s are taken out and placed into a ballot box.

-- Postal votes are progressively counted as they arrive at the ECQ for up to 10 days after the election.
+- Postal vote counting begins at 6pm on election day and then continues for up to 10 days after the election.

 - FORMAL votes are counted for the FIRST time.